snurer/snurer/README.md

 - Hi, I’m Nur!
 - I believe in the power of human brain and I have passion to learn new things.
-- Mom of 2 toddlers and coding is easier than being mom:)
+- Mom of 2 toddlers.

 <!---